volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 ---
-title: How to clone an object in JavaScript?
+title: How To Clone An Object In JavaScript?
 tag:
   - JavaScript
+promote: false
 metaDescription: There are many different ways to copy an object in JavaScript.
   Learn how to create a shallow and deep copy of an object.
 teaser: Due to the fact that objects are reference values in JavaScript, copying